leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 One way in which Lean's dependent type theory extends simple type theory is that types themselves --- entities like ``Nat`` and ``Bool``
 --- are first-class citizens, which is to say that they themselves are objects.
-For that to be the case, each of them also has to have a type.
+For that to be the case, each must also have a type.

 ```lean
 #check Nat               -- Type